Norwegian Mountains, Møre og Romsdal

 Access

+The nearest bigger city is Ålesund.
 From Ålesund, follow highway E39 towards Bergen, and then RV61 towards Hareid.
 Take the Sulesund - Hareid ferry to Hareid.
 When you depart the ferry, turn right in the first roundabout.
 Drive 4Km to Brandal.
 You're now in a 30Km/h zone.
 Turn left onto a gravel road just after crossing a bridge.
-Follow the narrow road 600m upwards until it ends up by the waterwork (or whatever those buildings are for) and park there.
+Follow the narrow road 600m upwards until it ends up by the waterworks and find parking there.

 The route